Under Napoleon, Hövelhof became part of the Kingdom of Westphalia, with Kassel as its capital.

 We lived on the upper floor of the second house from the right.
 My mother, wearing a white apron, looks out the kitchen/living room window. |

-My father soon had to say goodbye since, as a specialized engineer, he had to continue in the distant Sudetenland to ensure the functionality of the X-ray facilities, which were frequently damaged by war impact.
+My father soon had to say goodbye.
+As a specialized engineer, he had to return to the distant Sudetenland to ensure the functionality of the X-ray facilities, which were frequently damaged by war.

 The secret of reconciliation is called memory. |